Andreas Maurer (German politician): Local politics

-Andreas Maurer joined the Christian Democratic Union of Germany (CDU) in 1992.
+Maurer joined the Christian Democratic Union of Germany (CDU) in 1992.
 In 2001 he successfully ran for council in the municipality of Badbergen and the Artland collective municipality and became the head of the CDU fraction in the Artland council.
 In 2006, Maurer left the CDU, claiming that despite bringing in good electoral results, the party would not nominate him for higher office.

 After leaving the CDU, Maurer founded the Bürger fürs Artland (Citizens for the Artland) in 2006 and successfully ran for council in the town of Quakenbrück and in the Artland collective municipality, becoming the head of his group in both councils.

 Despite not being a member of The Left at the time, the party nominated Maurer to run as a direct candidate for the 2008 Lower Saxony state election, which he did unsuccessfully.
 Maurer joined The Left in 2011, successfully running for council in the town of Quakenbrück, the Artland collective municipality and the District of Osnabrück in the same year.
 He became the head of The Left fraction in Quakenbrück and the Artland in 2011.
 In 2014, Maurer ran for mayor of the Artland, but came in third, losing to Claus Peter Poppe.

 In 2016, Maurer became the head of The Left fraction in the district of Osnabrück, which initially consisted of two members, Maurer himself and Lars Büttner.
 Maurer's fraction gained a third member when Tanja Bojani, a former member of the far-right Alternative for Germany (AfD) party, switched from the AfD fraction to The Left fraction in 2018.
 Maurer had described the move as a "sign that it is possible to bring people back", and Büttner added that The Left fraction would not have taken Bojani in if she had not changed.
 The Lower Saxon state branch of The Left called the move "damaging to the party" and asked Maurer and Büttner to exclude Bojani from their fraction, which they did not.
 Subsequently, the Lower Saxon state branch of The Left unsuccessfully tried to exclude Maurer and Büttner from their party in early 2019.
 The incident was also discussed outside of the party, critics calling it a "confirmation of the horseshoe theory" and said that "The Left in the district of Osnabrück lost credibility".
 Bojani ended up leaving The Left fraction and rejoining the AfD and their fraction in 2021, explaining that "in terms of policy, [she] had always been and always will be aligned with the AfD".